melaniewalsh/AI-for-Humanists/_pages/glossary.md

 Working with the full-scale version of an LLM typically requires access to a GPU.
 However, most Apple computers do not include GPUs.
 To use LLMs on a computer without a GPU, researchers will typically either need to use a smaller model, such as DistilBERT, or get access to a GPU through Google Colab (where they are offered for free) or through a computing cluster.

+## Hallucination

+There are several cases where language models can generate irrelevant or incorrect text.
+Language models represent what text is likely to be said.
+Especially when they are queried about more infrequent entities or patterns, they can fall back to generating text that seems plausible.

+One example is *factual* hallucination, where the model generates text that is relevant and well-formatted but contains errors.
+For example, in response to a query about a named entity, a model might generate a plausible-sounding but incorrect description.
+This issue is an area that the bigger LLM developers have been working on: Llama 3.1, for example, refuses to provide a biography of "New England poet Dorothy Dickinson".

+Another example is *text* hallucination, where the model generates text that does not have relevance to the query.
+For example, an OCR correction system should repeat the input text with small modifications to emend character-level errors.
+But a system may fail by adding additional text rather than sticking to the original.
+Evans et al. (DH 2024) find that smaller models like byt5 are less likely to hallucinate new text than larger, more powerful models.

+A more obvious example is *format* hallucination, where the model falls back to meaningless or irrelevant text.
+This happens more commonly on smaller models.

 ## In-context learning
 Sometimes we want a model to do a specific task in a specific way, and we have hundreds to thousands of examples of input-output pairs.
 In this case we might want to create a custom model by fine-tuning an off-the-shelf model.
 But language models are now powerful enough that you can do a lot of tasks without any additional training, especially if they have been instruction fine-tuned.
 The only thing you are affecting is the current *context* window, so this is known as in-context learning.